 Melatonin levels decrease with aging while the risk of Alzheimer’s is greatly dependent on aging.
 Studies using constant light to decrease melatonin production show that it causes Alzheimer’s like damage in the cells along with increasing the need for antioxidants such as SOD and monoamine oxidase.[ref]

 So what are the results of human studies that have used long-term melatonin supplementation to prevent Alzheimer’s disease?
-Well, there don’t seem to be any studies on that… Almost all of the studies on Alzheimer’s focus on preventing the disease from getting worse once someone already has been diagnosed with it — rather than AD prevention.
-(The cynic here might point out that there isn’t any money in long-term trials for AD prevention.
-The money is in coming up with a pill that will cure it once someone has been diagnosed.)
+Well, there don’t seem to be any studies on that… Almost all of the studies on Alzheimer’s focus on preventing the disease from getting worse once someone already has been diagnosed with it — rather than stopping AD from happening in the first place.

 There are quite a few trials on using melatonin supplements to solve the sleep problems associated with Alzheimer’s.
 The clinical trials on melatonin range in duration from 10 days to 6 months.
 They show some positive effects on sleep quality, but they don’t show that melatonin supplements reverse the cognitive deficits of AD. [ref]